-Summary: The question has been asked for centuries: “Why do bad things happen to good people?”
+- Summary: The question has been asked for thousands of years: “Why do bad things happen to good people?”
 Committed believers have wondered why Christians experience suffering.
 Thankfully, the Bible does shed some light on this ages-old question of human suffering.

 John 16:33 [Jesus said] “I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

 - • Jesus shared with His followers two important insights: (1) we will have trouble in this world.
 But (2) in the midst of this trouble we can have peace, because Jesus has overcome the world.

 - • It is a naive and erroneous belief to think that when we come to Jesus in faith as our Savior, all our troubles are over.
 Far from it!
 To the contrary, the apostle Paul reminds us that “everyone who wants to live a godly life in Christ Jesus will be persecuted" (2 Timothy 3:12).

 - • It is part of life in this fallen world to experience “trouble [NIV] … tribulation [KJV] … tribulation and trials and distress and frustration [Amplified] … suffering [NET] … affliction [LEB] … trials and sorrows [TLB] … difficulties [MSG] … persecution [NRSV] … oppression [WEB]” (vs. 33).

 - • The key for us as believers is to see this through Jesus’ eyes.
 He promises us that, since He “has overcome the world,” we may find peace in Him, come what may in our lives.